aka Miniature JWS

 ||||||||||||||||

-| s | specifies servlet properties file in old Sun's legacy form.
+s | specifies a servlet properties file in old Sun's legacy form.
 An example of

 this file can look like:

-so /* should be added to old notation.
+so /* should be added to the old notation.
 Next part is dot (.) separator of servlet class name, when code used,

 or init arguments comma separated name=value pairs when initArgs is used. |